 This course is part of the minor Human Evolution and registration is restricted to students who followed the preceding courses of this minor.

 With the acquired knowledge from the preceding courses students have to identify a field of special interest.
-During this module, they are expected to freely choose a topic of human evolution to review in more detail by writing an individual review that summarizes the existing knowledge and provides ideas that might advance the field.
+During this module, they are expected to choose a topic of human evolution to review in more detail by writing an individual review that summarizes the existing knowledge and provides ideas that might advance the field.
 They will also present their topic in a flash talk at the end of the course.

 The student will learn:

 how to use primary scientific literature.

 how to structure a critical review of ideas and evidence about a particular topic.

 how to give a very brief presentation about their topic.

 The student will demonstrate the ability to write a review of a topic based on primary literature and top summarize the topic in a very brief verbal presentation.

 From 10 January 2022 to 4 February 2022.
 A detailed time table will be published on Brightspace.